When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 Types of buttercups

-1. One of the species of the buttercup family is the garden ranunculus.
-The scientific name of this plant sounds like Ranunculus (ranunculus), which comes from the Latin word for frog.
-This is due to the fact that most species of buttercups, especially wild ones, are very fond of moisture and grow well on moist soil.
+1. One of the species of the buttercup family is the garden buttercup.
+The scientific name of this plant is Ranunculus, which comes from the Latin word for frog.
+This is due to the fact that most types of buttercups, especially wild ones, love moisture and grow well in moist soil.

-2. All buttercups can be conditionally divided into several subspecies.
-These are Asian, they include Persian, French and pion-shaped, and African, or they are also called turban-shaped.
+2. All buttercups can be divided into several subspecies.
+These are Asian, they include Persian, French and peony, and African, or they are also called turban-shaped.

 4. French buttercups have semi-double flowers, while Persian buttercups are characterized by a very short stem and single or semi-double flowers.

-5. African buttercups are densely double and spherical, compared to the rest, they are very large.
+5. African buttercups are densely double and spherical, very large compared to others.

-1. pretty ranunculus unpretentious plant.
-Growing it won't give you any trouble, special care buttercup is not required.
+1. Ranunculus pretty unpretentious plant.
+Growing it will not cause you any trouble, special care buttercup does not require.
 Even novice gardeners can cope with this task.
-By care, we mean loosening the soil, organizing proper rational watering of the plant, fertilizing, weeding, removing those outlets that have already faded, fighting diseases and all sorts of pests, if necessary.
+By care we mean loosening the soil, organizing proper rational watering of the plant, fertilizing, weeding, removing those rosettes that have already bloomed, fighting diseases and all kinds of pests, if required.

-2. Moisturizing the soil must be carried out regularly, but without overflowing.
-This can lead to rotting of the plant, and subsequently, even to its death.
-If, however, it happened that you overdid it with water, then you should immediately dig up the plant, rinse the root system, disinfect with a solution of potassium permanganate and let it dry for 2 to 3 hours.
-After that, plant in the ground.
+2. Moistening the soil must be done regularly, but without overwatering.
+This can lead to rotting of the plant, and subsequently even to its death.
+If it happens that you overdid it with water, then you should immediately dig up the plant, rinse the root system, disinfect it with a solution of potassium permanganate and let it dry for 2 - 3 hours.
+After this, plant it in the ground.

-3. Buttercups are afraid of overdrying the soil as well as overflow.
+3. Buttercups are afraid of drying out the soil as much as they are afraid of overwatering.
 Their roots dry out and die.
 In terms of watering, buttercups are quite capricious.

 4. It should also be noted that these unpretentious plants grow quite quickly.
-This must not be allowed.
-Dig up the rhizomes, separate the "children" from them and transplant them to another place.
+This cannot be allowed.
+Dig up the rhizomes, separate the “babies” from them and replant them in another place.
 Thus, it can be noted that these flowers reproduce very quickly.
-In one season, young plants produce up to three "kids", and adults - up to seven.
+In one season, young plants produce up to three “babies”, and adults – up to seven.

-5. This is a very thermophilic plant.
-Garden ranunculus is planted in the spring, when the soil warms up by 6 - 8 cm.
-Presumably, this may be the middle or end of April or even the beginning of May.
-If, nevertheless, there is a danger of frostbite, then the planted plants must be covered with straw or other insulating materials.
+5. This is a very heat-loving plant.
+Garden buttercup is planted in the spring, when the soil has warmed up by 6–8 cm.
+Presumably, this could be mid or late April or even early May.
+If there is still a danger of frost, the planted plants must be covered with straw or other insulating materials.

-6. The place for their planting of this plant should be chosen sufficiently sunny, but protected from direct sunlight.
-It should be borne in mind that buttercups, which are planted on a very sunny area your yard will bloom for a very short time.
-Therefore, an ideal place for planting a garden buttercup can be a flower bed, which is located under some kind of tree with a not very dense crown.
-Also buttercups do not approve of drafts.
-Thus, it should be a quiet place with diffused sunlight.
+6. A place for planting this plant should be chosen that is sufficiently sunny, but protected from direct sunlight.
+It should be borne in mind that buttercups that are planted on very sunny area your yard will bloom for a very short time.
+Therefore, the ideal place for planting a garden buttercup may be a flower bed, which is located under some tree with a not very dense crown.
+Buttercups also do not like drafts.
+Therefore, it should be a quiet place with indirect sunlight.

-7. Plant next to buttercups any other ornamental plants not worth it.
-Despite all their attractiveness and abundance of flowers, these plants will simply be lost among others due to their short stature.
-Ranunculus are usually planted in groups of several plants or even quite numerous arrays.
+7. Plant any other buttercups next to them ornamental plants not worth it.
+Despite all their attractiveness and abundance of flowers, these plants simply get lost among others due to their low growth.
+Ranunculi are usually planted in groups of several plants or even in fairly numerous masses.

-8. The soil on which the plants are planned to be planted must necessarily be loose and soft.
-These plants do not take root well in loamy or sandy loamy soil. heavy soils mixed with peat or sand.
-It is important that the earth absorbs moisture well during irrigation and retains it for a very short time.
-Experienced gardeners prepare the land for planting, preferably in the fall, so that it settles well over the winter and mixes with the applied fertilizers.
+8. The soil on which plants are planned to be planted must be loose and soft.
+These plants do not take root well in loam or sandy loam soil.
+Heavy soils stir with peat or sand.
+It is important that the soil absorbs moisture well when watering and retains it for a very short time.
+Experienced gardeners prepare the soil for planting, preferably in the fall, so that it settles well over the winter and mixes with the applied fertilizers.

-9. The swollen tubers of the plant or the seedlings that have grown from your seeds are planted in a hole to a depth of about 5 cm.
+9. The swollen tubers of the plant or the seedlings that have grown from seeds are planted in a hole to a depth of about 5 cm.
 Drainage must be placed in each hole to prevent the plant from rotting.
 One root sits in one hole.
-The tuber of the garden ranunculus looks like an octopus.
-So they must be planted with their legs down, otherwise they may simply not germinate.
-After planting, it is recommended to slightly moisten the soil, but do not overdo it in order to prevent rotting of the roots.
+The garden buttercup tuber looks like an octopus.
+So, they must be planted with their legs down, otherwise they may simply not germinate.
+After planting, it is recommended to slightly moisten the soil, but do not overdo it to prevent rotting of the roots.

-10. Expect shoots of tubers in one and a half to two weeks.
-They will delight you with flowers in 2-3 months after disembarkation.
-The number of flowers that a plant forms directly depends on the size of the tuber: the larger the tuber, the more flowers it will have.
+10. Expect the tubers to sprout in one and a half to two weeks.
+They will delight you with flowers within 2-3 months after planting.
+The number of flowers that a plant produces directly depends on the size of the tuber: the larger the tuber, the more flowers it will bear.

-11. During the period active growth and the formation of a bush, it is necessary to fertilize the plant with nitrogen, and during the flowering period, apply potassium-phosphorus fertilizing.
-Top dressing helps to ensure that the flowering of the garden ranunculus is plentiful, and the development is good.
-Of course, if your soil is nutritious and oily, then top dressing is not necessary.
+11. During active growth and the formation of a bush, it is necessary to fertilize the plant with nitrogen, and during the flowering period, apply potassium-phosphorus fertilizer.
+Fertilizing helps ensure that the garden buttercup blooms abundantly and develops well.
+Of course, if your soil is nutritious and oily, then fertilizing is not necessary.

-12. AT open field ranunculus nodules do not hibernate.
+12. IN open ground Ranunculus nodules do not overwinter.
 Even with reliable shelter in the cold season, they die.

-13. In early autumn, when the flowering of buttercups stops, and the leaves turn yellow, watering the plants is gradually stopped.
-Buttercup tubers are dug up, dried and cleaned of soil.
+13. At the beginning of autumn, when the flowering of buttercups stops and the leaves turn yellow, watering the plants is gradually stopped.
+Garden buttercup tubers are dug up, dried and cleared of soil.
 It should be noted that all work must be carried out very carefully, because the rhizomes of these flowers are very fragile.

-14. For storage, the tubers are placed in plastic bags with peat or sand and placed until spring in a cool place.
-Throughout the winter, the rhizomes are viewed several times.
-This is done for the purpose of early detection any root disease.
+14. For storage, the tubers are placed in plastic bags with peat or sand and placed in a cool place until spring.
+Throughout the winter, the rhizomes are examined several times.
+This is done for the purpose of early detection any root diseases.

 15. If you find any disease, rot or mold, the affected areas should be treated with colloidal sulfur or brilliant green.
 If the affected area is very large, it is immediately removed.
-If you follow the roots in this way, then they are able to maintain their viability for more than a year.
+If you monitor the roots in this way, they can maintain their viability for more than a year.

-There are two main ways of propagation of garden ranunculus:
+There are two main methods of propagating garden buttercup:

 • seeds;